Help! I’m Attracted to Someone Else: How to Handle Sexual Chemistry When You’re In a Relationship

 I invite you to be gentle with yourself, and curious, as you consider the questions in the action taking section below.

-How to Handle Being Attracted to Someone Else
+How to Navigate Being Attracted to Someone Else

 There's no single way to handle this, it will depend on your culture, family, lived experience, intersections in identities, and other contextual elements that have influenced your personality and approach to life.